silviubogan/testing-modules-with-tsify/README.md

 Error: Parsing file /.../tsify-module-system/node_modules/@popperjs/core/dist/esm/index.js: 'import' and 'export' may appear only with 'sourceType: module' (1:0)
 ```

-THe output changes according to the module system in use.
+The output changes according to the module system in use.
 I do not know which one works with my modules.
 Besides, I am not sure if watchify bundles all I need into the bundle.js file.
 It seems to not take in consideration the used modules, and I hope that this is just because the usages are dead code.

+# Update 2

+The output of `./watch.sh` is [here](https://gist.github.com/silviubogan/6df042228f50a7575e788f8f3b1d0b7d).
+At the end is the same error.